Frequently Asked Questions

 Yes, UBC Vancouver staff are eligible to be the principal applicant on a Large or Small TLEF proposal.

 No, principal applicants cannot hold more than one TLEF grant concurrently.
-Grant holders of an active TLEF project can be a co-applicants on more than one TLEF project at a time.
+A grant holder of an active TLEF project can be a co-applicant on more than one TLEF project at a time.

 All project documentation (including final reports on previously funded and completed TLEF projects) must be submitted before an applicant can receive a new TLEF project grant.